robin-anon/ra_libs/README.md

 It may be unwieldly or otherwise inefficient to generate portfolios based on a very large set of assets.
 As such, a utility is provided to narrow down the number of asssets in consideration.

 The co.get_shortlist() function takes cov_df and a constant, n_clusters, as its inputs.
 The assets are clustered using a K-means clustering algorithm into n_clusters number of clusters, based on their characteristics as reflected in the covariance matrix.
-The list of shortlisted asset tickers is returned.
+A shortlist comprising the asset that best represents each sector is returned.

 There are many other ways to construct an asset shortlist, however, most involve some extent of subjective decision-making, which introduces bias.
 Nonetheless, these can also be implemented with relative ease, by hardcoding the list of tickers.